ConsolidatedSky/NEFARAM/README.md

 Sexual Fame Comments : NPCs will gossip and react on what you do around them.

 Lots of ambiant stuff surrounding the dark and harsh society that is Skyrim during a civil war.

+### About immersion
+I tried to keep all the mods above as integrated as possible into the game and not feel too out of place, but some of them would require extensive patching to remove the way out there stuff (looking at you DCL), so some things like dialogue or some Devious Devices outfits can feel out of place but the trade-off is usually worth it.

 ## Final Steps - Ingame
 ### Initial Actions